fgimian/totalmix-volume-control/README.md

 ## Running the Application

 You may simply execute the program which will run in the background and watch for your keystrokes.
-The application doesn't have an interface or tray icon yet.
+A volume indicator will appear anytime you change the volume via your keyboard or your RME hardware.
+The application doesn't have a tray icon yet but that will be coming in the near future.

 ## License